connxio/docs/docs/Transformation/code-components.md

 # Code components

-ConnXio (CX) uses C# code to transform data at multiple points through the CX pipeline.
+Connxio (CX) uses C# code to transform data at multiple points through the CX pipeline.
 This page describes how to create a *code component* for transformation, where you can use it and what possibilities open up to you by using it.
 See [splitting](/Transformation/Splitting) and [batching](/Transformation/Batching) for information on code components within those processes.

 ## What is a code component?